 Bali, Nusa Dua Beach, and Meliá Bali

-Never fall asleep while spending your time on the beach, for your things like backpack, bag, money or shoes can be taken away – that may happen very often.
+Never fall asleep while spending your time at the beach, for your things like backpack, bag, money or shoes can be taken away – that may happen very often.

 To walk outside of the luxury-zones to the more real Indonesian Bali can instantly turn to be dangerous and is disillusioning: